ElisaMilicentSinclair/Pure/README.md

 # Pure
 Ahead, Armageddon.

 Optional mods - Remove to save some RAM:
-* Dynamic Surroundings
+* BetterFoliage

+DynamicSurroundings is removed due to high memory consumption.